morepath/morepath/doc/index.rst

 **Morepath is a Python web microframework, with super powers.**

+Morepath is an Python WSGI microframework.
+It uses routing, but the routing is to models.
+Morepath is model-driven and **flexible**, which makes it **expressive**.

 * Does your web framework get in your way?

 * Can't easily express what you want?